MARKET SNAPSHOT: S&P 500, Dow On Track For Weekly Decline

 Read:J.C.
 Penney options traders prep for an unusually wild ride after earnings report (http://www.marketwatch.com/story/jc-penney-options-traders-prep-for-an-unusually-wild-ride-after-earnings-report-2017-05-11)

-Other markets: U.S. oil prices fell in choppy trade on Friday, though it remained on track for a weekly gain of more than 2%.
+Other markets: U.S. oil prices bounced back from earlier weakness to trade fractionally higher, putting it on track for a weekly gain of more than 2%.
 Investors remain hopeful that the Organization of the Petroleum Exporting Countries will extend a production-cut deal when it meets on May 25.

 Read:Here's why OPEC might just let the deal on oil output collapse (http://www.marketwatch.com/story/heres-why-opec-might-just-let-the-deal-on-oil-output-cuts-collapse-2017-05-11)